 I used to be a big believer in the death penalty.
 And I still believe that there are some really bad people out there who don’t deserve to live among us.
 So in defending yourself, and your loved ones against a murderer who would take your lives, well if he takes his last breath in that attempt that’s just too bad for him.

 As for the government using the judicial system to put someone to death, I don’t agree with that anymore.
 First, you can’t “undo” the death penalty, if you later find out that the guy you just fried in the electric chair didn’t actually do the crime.
-If the accused is convicted and gets a long prison sentence, you can let him out later if you discover he is actually not guilty, and at least try to make amends for the error by paying him and his family an extremely large amount of money; it will never make up for the lengthy incarceration, but at least his later years will not be in poverty.
+If the accused is convicted and gets a long prison sentence, you can let him out later if you discover he is actually not guilty, and at least try to make amends for the error by paying him and his family an extremely large amount of money; it will never make up for the lengthy prison time, but at least his later years will not be in poverty.

 Juries make mistakes.
 Prosecuting attorneys and defense counsels have various degrees of competence and make mistakes too.
 Judges’ rulings often later get overturned.
 Even the vaunted US Supreme Court frequently has 5-4 decisions – meaning that 44.44% of the justices had the “wrong” legal opinion from the majority.
-If 44.44% of our juries convicted the wrong guy and sentenced him to death, we would stop the death penalty immediately.
+But if 44.44% of our juries convicted the wrong guy and sentenced him to death, we would stop the death penalty immediately.

 US Supreme Court